Energy (Operation Ivy album): Release

 Once recording was finally finished, the band began working on artwork and packaging.
 Michaels drew the front cover and originally intended to put together the lyric sheet, but could not finish it before it was due and had Hayes take over.
 The album was finished in March and due for release two months later in May.
-As a celebration, Livermore and the band booked a record release party concert at Gilman on May 28 that also included Green Day, Surrogate Brains, Crimpshrine and The Lookouts on the bill, all of which also had records coming out.
+As a celebration, Livermore and the band booked a record release party concert at Gilman on May 28 that also included Green Day, Surrogate Brains, Crimpshrine and the Lookouts on the bill, all of which also had records coming out.
 However, a few weeks before the concert, Lint and McCall went to see Livermore "looking utterly shell-shocked" and revealed that Michaels had decided to leave the group and that they intended to break up.
 "I remember me and Jesse, we were on Telegraph, I was buying him some beer", Lint later said.
 "Me and him talked about how the band wasn't really what it was when it started.
 It was like a mutual thing.
 That's one thing that's not usually told, it wasn't like he quit, it was like, ‘Yeah, we're not really into it anymore.'"
 As a result, the planned record release party became the band's last public performance.
 They later played one more private show the following day in Robert Eggplant's backyard in Pinole, California.

 Reception and legacy

-In a retrospective review, Adam Bregman of AllMusic awarded Energy 4 out of 5 stars and considered it among the best albums of the ska punk genre.
-He praised the album for "succeed[ing] in combining all sorts of elements" and called it an "unsurpassed, highly intelligent, extremely fun record."
+In a retrospective review, Adam Bregman of AllMusic considered Energy among the best albums of the ska punk genre.
+He praised the album for "succeed[ing] in combining all sorts of elements" and called it an "unsurpassed, highly intelligent, extremely fun record".
 In 2006, Energy was ranked as the highest rated punk album of 1989 and 6th highest rated ever on Sputnikmusic.

 Many artists have covered the songs on Energy (and Hectic), including the tribute album Take Warning: The Songs of Operation Ivy.
 The Leftöver Crack song "Gay Rude Boys Unite" is a parody of "Unity" and the introduction music is deliberately similar to that of "Yellin' in My Ear".
 Split Lip's 1996 compilation album Archived Music for Stubborn People: Songs You May or May Not Have Heard Before included a cover of "Unity."

 Goldfinger covered the song "Smiling" on their live album Foot in Mouth.
 Hollywood Undead covered the song "Bad Town" on their album Desperate Measures.
 "Knowledge" has been covered by Green Day on their Slappy EP (later featured on the 1,039/Smoothed Out Slappy Hours collection) and Millencolin on their Skauch EP.

 The American punk rock band Energy named themselves after this album.